-The terms online small group or hybrid group weren’t at the forefront of many ministry strategy planning sessions in early 2020, but deep into a global pandemic several months later small group directors nationwide have become experts on virtual communities.
-While much has been written about small groups in the digital space, what do we do with groups meeting both in-person and online?
-They’ve come to be known as Hybrid Groups and I’ve invited Amber Stewart to share what she has learned about this important opportunity.
+Prior to the pandemic, the terms online or hybrid small group weren’t at the forefront of many ministry strategy planning sessions.
+Fast forward to today and small group directors nationwide are experts on virtual communities.
+While much has been written about small groups in the digital space, how do we make small groups that meet both in-person and online work?
+I invited Amber Stewart, Discipleship Support and First Impressions Director at New Hope Baptist Church in Atlanta, to share what she has learned.

-Amber, thanks for taking part in the discussion.
-I want to start with the all-important “why” question.
+Let’s start with the all-important “why” question.
 Why would a ministry enable and encourage hybrid groups?
-What are the circumstances under which a group would benefit by not being in-person only or online only?